syedaramishaihtisham/ai-customer-support-ticket-automation/README.md

 This project demonstrates how **AI and workflow automation can be combined with business applications** to create an end-to-end customer support ticket resolution system.

-It automates the process from **customer request → ticket creation → AI analysis → categorization → team assignment → urgent escalation → task management → notifications → customer communication**.
+It automates the process from:

+**Customer Request → Ticket Creation → AI Analysis → Categorization → Team Assignment → Priority Handling → Urgent Escalation → Task Management → Notifications → Customer Communication → Ticket Tracking**